AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
 * has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* requires a way to categorise and group contacts easily
+* requires a high level of privacy
+* contacts are stored offline

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts faster than a typical mouse/GUI-driven app, keep contacts safe

 ### User stories